 (4) the Consumer-Owned Resource is metered, regardless of nameplate size, and the meter data is communicated in accordance with section 15 and section 17 of the body of this Agreement.

-If «Customer Name» serves a Planned NLSL or an NLSL with a Consumer-Owned Resource, then «Customer Name» may be required to purchase NR Support Services pursuant to requirements in the applicable Wholesale Power Rate Schedules and GRSPs.
+If «Customer Name» serves a Planned NLSL or an NLSL with a Consumer-Owned Resource, then «Customer Name» may be required to purchase NR Support Services pursuant to requirements in the applicable Power Rate Schedules and GRSPs.

-For purposes of determining «Customer Name»’s monthly power billing determinants, the facility load will be calculated by subtracting the actual generation from «Customer Name»’s Consumer-Owned Resource(s) identified in section 7.4 of Exhibit A from the metered hourly load of any Planned NLSL or NLSL listed in Exhibit D.
+For purposes of determining «Customer Name»’s monthly power billing determinants, the load at a facility will be calculated by subtracting the actual generation from «Customer Name»’s Consumer-Owned Resource(s) identified in section 7.4 of Exhibit A from the metered hourly load of any Planned NLSL or NLSL listed in Exhibit D.

 The generation from such Consumer-Owned Resources may not exceed the Planned NLSL or NLSL being served on any hour.
-BPA may adjust «Customer Name»’s power billing determinants to account for hourly excess Consumer-Owned Resource generation and may assess other charges or penalties in accordance with any applicable BPA Wholesale Power Rate Schedules and GRSPs.
+BPA may adjust «Customer Name»’s power billing determinants to account for hourly excess Consumer-Owned Resource generation and may assess other charges or penalties in accordance with any applicable BPA Power Rate Schedules and GRSPs.

 20.3.10.2On-Site Renewable Resource/Cogeneration Exception